Image: Shutterstock

 The Google Play Store has so many free apps that you may think you won’t need to spend any money to make the best use of your Android phone.
 You may be partly right, but if you want some really good kids apps, spending a little is not a bad idea.
 Here are a few such apps that you can buy on the Play Store.

 There are many things that a child learns at school and home, but basic medical care is not one of them.
-Dr. Panda’s Hospital is an Android app that does what most parents and teachers don’t: teach the kids about basic medical care through pretend play.
+Dr. Panda’s Hospital is an Android app that teaches kids about basic medical care through pretend play.
 This science-related app allows understanding the human anatomy, checking blood pressure, giving shots, and even adjusting broken ribs on screen.
-In addition to the main game, there are a few side games and short activities related to science that the child can play on this app.
+The game offers virtual stickers whenever a child completes a task.

 Category: Education